 Travel stocks drag Europe lower after fresh UK quarantine rule

+France, the second-most popular overseas destination after Spain for Britons, warned that it would reciprocate.
+Paris-listed shares fell 2.0%, with Air France KLM dropping 5.9%.
+"What we have got is a significant amount of uncertainty over the evolution of coronavirus pandemic, which is maintaining a risk premium for the transportation, leisure and hospitality sectors," said Alastair George, head strategist at Edison Investment Research.

-Meanwhile, global markets were sluggish as China's retail sales showed a surprise drop in July, while the factory sector's recovery struggled to pick up pace, dimming prospects of speedy rebound from the coronavirus crisis.
+Global markets were sluggish as China's retail sales showed a surprise drop in July, while the factory sector's recovery struggled to pick up pace, dimming prospects of a speedy rebound from the coronavirus crisis.
+Official data, due for release at 0900 GMT, is likely to confirm that euro zone economy suffered its deepest contraction on record in the second quarter.

+Meanwhile, senior officials from China and the United States will hold a video conference on Saturday to review their Phase 1 trade deal signed in January, amid souring diplomatic relations between the two countries.
+Investors also await progress in negotiations over U.S. economic stimulus, a factor that has helped push U.S. stocks to near all-time highs.

+Despite Friday's pullback, European stocks are on course for their second straight week of gains on optimism over the development of a COVID-19 vaccine and more stimulus for ailing global economies.
+Among top individual movers, German container shipping line Hapag-Lloyd surged 10.3% as it nearly doubled net profit in the first half of 2020 and kept its full-year outlook intact.

 - READ MORE ON: